dmbarbour/wikilon/docs/AboutAO.md

 Awelon Object (AO) is a useful set of conventions for [Awelon Bytecode (ABC)](AboutABC.md).
 AO defines tokens for linking and how they interact with evaluation in context of dictionaries.

 A dictionary consists of a set of words and a definition for each word.
 Definitions are encoded in ABC.
-Linking a `{%word}` token logically substitutes that word's evaluated definition in place of the token.
+Linking a `{%word}` token logically substitutes that word's definition in place of the token.
 Dependencies between definitions must form a directed acyclic graph, such that all link tokens could be eliminated in by a finite expansion to inlined code.
 Hence, linking has no effect on ABC's expressiveness.

 Dictionaries serve as a unit of evaluation, development, linking, and distribution in AO, and as a foundation for Awelon project's various [application models](ApplicationModel.md).
 In general, if there are meta-level features like security or immutability, they must be specified on a per-dictionary basis.